arlogy/jsu/doc/jsu_common.md

 are not an option.*

 Returns whether an HTML element is visible, comparing its display style to `'none'`.
-Note that an HTML element is considered visible if and only if its display style is not `'none'`.
+The HTML element is considered visible if and only if its display style is not `'none'`.
 - elt: the element whose visibility state is to be returned; could be the result of `document.getElementById()` for example.